 mPowering: Meeting the information and learning needs of Community Health Workers (2013-14)

-From December 2013 to March 2014, mPowering Frontline Health Workers is supporting HIFA to hold an in-depth exploration on HIFA2015 around the information and learning needs of Community Health Workers (CHWs), and how we can meet those needs more effectively and efficiently over the coming years.
+From December 2013 to March 2014, mPowering Frontline Health Workers supported HIFA to hold an in-depth exploration on HIFA around the information and learning needs of Community Health Workers (CHWs), and how we can meet those needs more effectively and efficiently over the coming years.
+The key points are summarised here.
+The discussion has inspired the HIFA 2014 Challenge: Meeting the information and learning needs of Primary Health Workers (CHWs, nurses, midwives, doctors), with a particular focus on those working in professional isolation.

 Community health workers are vital to deliver health education and life-saving interventions.
 They have undoubtedly made an important contribution to the major reductions in child and (to a lesser extent) maternal mortality over the past 10 years seen across middle- and low-income countries.
 Several countries, including Ethiopia, India and Brazil have supported massive expansion in CHWs, and there is global consensus that further expansion is needed worldwide, in addition to higher-level cadres such as doctors, nurses and midwives.